 After regaining her independence in 1918, Poland adopted a parliamentary form of Government.
 The first parliament of reborn Poland, elected by universal suffrage of both sexes, established the Constitution in 1921.
 This Constitution made the Government and the President of the Republic responsible to parliament as the predominant power.
 In 1935, the Constitution of Poland was amended by a small majority, the power of the executive strengthened, that of parliament restricted.
 Even so the President of Poland had far less power than the President of the United States.
-Freedom of Religion, of Press and Speech was granted and even in the days of greatest State interference with individual initiative, more than half the Polish press openly criticised the Polish Government, showing that constitutional rights were not impaired.
-Universal suffrage gave men and women over 21 the right to vote in secret ballot irrespective of race and creed.
+Freedom of religion, of press and speech was granted and even in the days of greatest State interference with individual initiative, more than half the Polish press openly criticised the Polish Government, showing that constitutional rights were not impaired.
+Universal suffrage gave men women above 21 the right to vote in secret ballot irrespective of race and creed.